-- Understand the genesis of project, program and portfolio management, and their importance to enterprise success. - Explain the project management process steps: initiate, plan, execute, monitor, control and close projects. - · Learn how to apply project management knowledge areas: integration, scope, time, cost quality, human resource, communications, risk, procurement and stakeholder management. - Demonstrate knowledge of project management terms and techniques. - Demonstrate use of tools and techniques, such as: - a.
+- Understand the genesis of project, program and portfolio management, and their importance to enterprise success. - Explain the project management process steps: initiate, plan, execute, monitor, control and close projects. - Learn how to apply project management knowledge areas: integration, scope, time, cost quality, human resource, communications, risk, procurement and stakeholder manage- - Demonstrate knowledge of project management terms and techniques. - Demonstrate use of tools and techniques, such as: - a.
 Network diagrams, critical path analysis - b.
-Resource and cost estimates - c.
-Gantt charts - Earned value management - Motivation theory and team building - Lessons learned - Apply project management concepts in a class simulation project. - Demonstrate presentation skills by reporting project status. - Use Microsoft Project 2010 to plan and manage a project.
+Resource and cost estimates - Gantt charts C. - d.
+Earned value management - Motivation theory and team building e. - f.
+Lessons learned - Apply project management concepts in a class simulation proj- - Demonstrate presentation skills by reporting project status. - Use Microsoft Project 2010 to plan and manage a project.

 Every type of industry employs project managers.
 Project management core competencies are transferable.
-Competencies includes planning, organizing and managing resources so that the project may be successfully completed.
+Competencies include planning, organizing and managing resources so that the project may be successfully completed.

-This certificate is designed to accommodate a variety of students who are interested in improving their employability and options for
+This certificate is designed to accommodate a variety of students who are interested in improving their employability and options for promotion: